sebrink/resources/README.md

 - [Build your own X](https://github.com/danistefanovic/build-your-own-x)
   - A list of projects for you to complete in many different languages.
 - [Free Code Camp](freeCodeCamp.org)
-  - A free website to learn web Development and their youtube channel has alot of great tutorials
+  - A free website to learn web Development and their youtube channel (\<hyperlink the words youtube channel to FCC youtube>) has alot of great tutorials.

 ### Introduction to Linux
 - [OverTheWire: Bandit](https://overthewire.org/wargames/bandit/)